PasixTheValkyrie/JNoppers/README.md

 ### 👋 Hi there, my name is Justin, also known as Pasix!

-🔭 I’m currently working on Dutch-English translation projects
+🔭 I’m currently working on videogame projects

-🌱 I’m currently learning Games Programming
+🌱 I’m currently learning development in Unity

-👯 I’m looking to collaborate on fun beginner-friendly projects
+👯 I’m looking to share experiences and knowledge

 ### 📫 How to reach me:
 LinkedIn